Angineer/maak-tir/dm/miniquests.md

 ### Hunters Canyon
 * There have been reports of a direduck in the hills around Hunters Canyon
-* The water supply has been tainted and it's making everyone in town sick.
-There a copper mine/refinery nearby that is dumping the waste into the stream.
+* ✔️ The water supply has been tainted and it's making everyone in town sick.
+There a copper mine/refinery nearby that is dumping the waste into the stream (kind of adapted this one for Summanus story).

 ### Oasis
 * ✔️ Herder's flock scattered during a storm, needs help recovering goats